BestTimesToVisit.com Logo

 Taxis

-Taxis are readily available at the airport, ferry terminal, and major hotels, offering convenient point-to-point transport.
-They are a good option for shorter trips or when you don't want to worry about navigation.
+Taxis are readily available at the airport, ferry terminal, and major hotels, offering a convenient option for shorter trips or when you don't want to drive.
+They can also be hired for half-day or full-day tours.

 Bicycle Rental

-For the very active traveler, renting a bicycle allows for a leisurely exploration of the coastal road and nearby villages.
-It's best suited for flatter areas and shorter distances.
+For the very active and eco-conscious traveler, renting a bicycle is a charming way to explore the flatter coastal areas.
+It's best suited for shorter distances and leisurely sightseeing.

 Hotel Shuttles & Tours